krisk0/focus_and_guardian/readme.md

 ## Features

-1. A chain of events that chooses focus and then guardian is evoced monthly or by your decision.
+1. A chain of events that chooses focus and then guardian is evoked monthly or by your decision.

 2. Education focus choice is automatic; guardian selection if either manual or automatic, like in [buddykenner's mod](https://catalogue.smods.ru/archives/127942).